Profile image

 Recent work includes:

-• Drafting amicus submissions sent to the Inter-American Court on Human Rights as part of its Advisory Opinion on the Climate Emergency and Human Rights, instructed by CEJIL, Global Action Plan and Kyklos (alongside Ben Cooper KC, Louise Willocx and Toby Fisher).
+• Drafting amicus submissions sent to the Inter-American Court on Human Rights as part of its Advisory Opinion on the Climate Emergency and Human Rights, instructed by the Center for Justice and International Law (CEJIL), Global Action Plan, and Kyklos (alongside Ben Cooper KC, Louise Willocx, and Toby Fisher).

 • Advising a former advertising worker as to whether a settlement agreement could preclude him from undertaking climate activism that would involve highlighting his former employer’s greenwashing practices.